creaaa/MovieSanctuary/readme.md

 Just tap, that’s it!
 It enables you to quick access to specific movies, makes you easy to control many movies!

-Through this app, let’s come to like movies more.
+Through this app, let’s come to like movies more.<br>
 Hope you like it, stay tuned!

 ※This App is powered by The Movie Database(TMDb).<br>